AzelProductionsStudio/RBXL-26-Web-Extension/README.md

 Message from the creator:

-"Sup fellas, it's the man himself, i want to remind you that this is the first extension i ever make, if you're going to leave criticism, please leave constructive criticism, that way, i can improve the extension, and as a developer myself.
+"Sup fellas, it's the man himself, i want to remind you that this is the first extension i ever make, if you're going to leave criticism, please leave constructive criticism, that way,i can improve as a developer myself.
 However, i don't really plan to continue a lot with this project, i just made it for fun, and because i hate boring themes...
 But yeah, i hope you like this!!"

 # Features
 - Animated Background